2-chairs/robocup2025/README.md

 ## License & Copyright

 © 2025 Team 2-Chairs.
 All rights reserved, except where otherwise stated.
-<p>Niu Lechen has never held any rights to this work, nor will he at any point in the future, unless explictly stated otherwise by Ng Chen-Xuan, Euston Tan and Chen YiKai, in a majority based decision.</p>
+<p>Niu Lechen hath ne’er held claim nor right to this work, nor shall he at any time henceforth, save by express decree of Ng Chen-Xuan, Euston Tan, and Chen YiKai, whose will, by a majority’s voice, alone may grant such favor.</p>